help-me-mom/ng-mocks/README.md

 There is a preconfigured sandbox on [codesandbox.io](https://codesandbox.io/s/github/satanTime/ng-mocks-cs?file=/src/test.spec.ts) where you might check all the features.

+There is a brief summary of the latest changes in [CHANGELOG](https://github.com/ike18t/ng-mocks/blob/master/CHANGELOG.md).

 ## Why use this?

 Sure, you could flip a flag on schema errors to make your component dependencies not matter.